 The deconfliction agreement, negotiated and signed in October 2015, put in place a series of protocols designed to reduce the risk of an incidental or accidental clash between US and Russian aircraft whilst they conduct their parallel air campaigns in Syrian airspace.
 The agreement was rapidly extended to the rest of the 64 state US-led coalition engaging the Islamic State in Syria.

-Key aspects of the protocol included rules on the physical separation of aircraft, specifically the provision the Russian and coalition aircraft should maintain a distance of three nautical miles (5.6km) horizontally or 3,000 feet (914m) vertically.
+Key aspects of the protocol included rules on the physical separation of aircraft, specifically the provision that Russian and coalition aircraft should maintain a distance of three nautical miles (5.6km) horizontally or 3,000 feet (914m) vertically.
 Should this prove impractical, pilots should reestablish this distance within three minutes.

 This was backed by a regular communication channel between a Russian-speaking US Colonel based in Qatar and their Russian equivalent in Syria.
 The Colonels had three scheduled calls a week, but in practice spoke daily, often multiple times.
 Reports suggest that this practice is still operational but it is unclear how long this will remain the case.